-To sum only the visible rows, use the SUBTOTAL function with function number 9 or 109.
-In the example shown, a filter has been applied to the data, and the goal is to sum the values in column F that are still visible.
-The formula used is:
+In the worksheet shown above, the goal is to sum the values in column F that are visible.
+The formula in F4 is: